CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 	> CIS-CAT.bat -b benchmarks\CIS_Microsoft_Windows_7_Benchmark_v3.0.0-xccdf.xml -arf -n -u http://myapp.example.org/CCPD/api/reports/upload -ui

-**Legacy Data Import**

-To help facilitate organizations migrating from static CIS-CAT dashboards and reporting to storing assessment results in CIS-CAT Pro Dashboard, a legacy data import process has been developed.
-This process is configured as a recurring job running in the background of a CIS-CAT Pro Dashboard installation.
-Users are required to configure 3 folder locations:

-1. **The "Legacy" Folder:**  This folder will be the location for all CIS-CAT XML results to be placed, as the staging area for results waiting to be imported into CIS-CAT Pro Dashboard
-2. **The "Legacy Processed" Folder:**  This folder will be the location for all CIS-CAT XML results which have been successfully imported into CIS-CAT Pro Dashboard from the staging area.
-3. **The "Legacy Error" Folder:** This folder will be the location for any CIS-CAT XML results which were not successfully imported into CIS-CAT Pro Dashboard.

-These folder locations are set in the application's System Settings using the following properties: `legacy.sourceDir`, `legacy.processedDir`, and `legacy.errorDir`.

 ## Target Systems ##
 **Creation**
 Target Systems represent endpoints in your environment that have assesment data within CIS-CAT Pro Dashboard.
 There are several ways to create target systems within the application: